SneWs/tail-tray/README.md

 7. Run `make`
 8. Run `sudo make install`
 9. It will now be installed to `/usr/local/bin/tail-tray` and can be started by running `tail-tray` in a terminal or by clicking the Tail Tray icon in the launcher.

+### Building on Windows (Experimental)
+1. Clone the repo
+2. cd  into the repo `cd tail-tray`
+3. Make a build directory `mkdir build`
+4. cd into the build directory `cd build`
+5. Run `cmake -DCMAKE_BUILD_TYPE:STRING=Release -DCMAKE_PREFIX_PATH:PATH=C:/Qt/6.8.0/msvc2022_64 ../`
+6. Make sure to replace the QT install path and version for what you have installed and intend to build with from above command
+7. Run `msbuild tail-tray.sln` make sure that you have msbuild etc in your path or it will not work
+8. You can now hopefully run it from that folder by launching the exe file `tail-tray.exe`
+9. This is still in an unsupported state but usually works, feel free to contribute to the windows builds if you have the know how.

 ### Participating & Filing bugs
 * If you would like to participate in the development of this project, feel free to fork the repo and submit a pull request.